motizzle/contract-doc-v3/docs/deployment/addin-distribution.md

    - Test variable insertion

 3. **Check network requirements**:
-   - Ensure Railway URL is accessible from corporate network
+   - Ensure Render URL is accessible from corporate network
    - Verify no firewall blocks
    - Test on corporate VPN if applicable